Shopping Cart

 Compressions (1969) A sustained, passionate debate about broad societal questions then current at the height of the counterculture revolution (the famous Woodstock festival took place that August).
 (Cast: 2 women, 3 men)

 Captives of the Faceless Drummer (1971) A dialectic of urban violence and its logical extension into the future.
-Closely parallels the events of the October Crisis in 1970, dramatizing conflicting ideologies.
+Closely parallels the real-life drama of the FLQ crisis in Quebec in 1970, dramatizing conflicting ideologies.
 Frightening, gentle and passionate.
 (Cast: 2 women, 5 men)

 Sunrise on Sarah (1972) addresses, in a psychological context, the same metathematic of rootlessness and exile from an effectively constructed self that haunts all of Ryga's work.